Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Introduction

-In this work, we propose a novel framework for training \gls{rrl} agents in non-ideal wireless networks, named {\gls{hr3l}}.
-The model follows a push-based approach, where the transmitter observes the environment, while the receiver plays action obtains a reward signal.
-The core of \gls{hr3l} is the mechanism employed by the transmitter to generate a compressed representation of the system's state.
-Rooted in the theory of \acrfull{mdp} homomorphism, the transmitter maps states into an informative feature space for the receiver’s task, in line with the \gls{goc} paradigm.
-Our scheme strongly mitigates the impact of channel impairments while allowing the receiver to work with a simplified version of the original \gls{rrl} problem.
+In this work, we propose a novel framework for the training of \gls{rrl} agents receiving observations through unreliable communication channels.
+Our system, named {\gls{hr3l}}, follows a push-based approach: the transmitter observes the state of the environment and decides whether to transmit it to the receiver, which then selects a control action and receives a reward.
+The core of \gls{hr3l} is the mechanism adopted by the transmitter to encode the environment information.
+In particular, the transmitter exploits the theory of \gls{mdp} homomorphisms~\cite{ravindran2002model} to build a reduced \gls{mdp}, where the state and action spaces are designed to preserve only the features needed to maximize the expectation of the long-term reward.
+This allows the receiver to interact with a simplified \gls{mdp}, improving sample efficiency during end-to-end training while significantly reducing channel utilization.

-The proposed \gls{hr3l} architecture outperforms classical \gls{rrl} strategies in handling missing or delayed feedback, as well as approaching or even overcoming state-of-the-art solutions in terms of data compression while reducing the encoding complexity by an order of magnitude, which is reflected in a lower end-to-end delay.
-Most importantly, unlike \gls{jscc} or similar approaches, \gls{hr3l} organizes the training phase into a series of rounds, at the end of which the receiver and the transmitter mutually exchange information about the environment model and the control policy.
-In this way, the latent space of the encoding is stable, and the system does not need to propagate the gradients across the wireless channel, operating without strict time synchronization and significantly reducing the training overhead.
+Most importantly, unlike \gls{jscc} or similar approaches, \gls{hr3l} does not require propagating the gradients from the receiver to the transmitter side.
+Instead, our framework organizes the training phase into a series of rounds, within which there is no data exchange between the observer and the control agents.
+The only required signaling information is exchanged at the end of each round: in this phase, the receiver sends back the control decisions and instantaneous rewards to the transmitter, who then updates the receiver with the new version of the homomorphic \gls{mdp}.
+The two learning entities are thus trained in an almost fully distributed fashion, avoiding the need for synchronization and allowing the deployment of \gls{hr3l} in devices with limited resources.
+To our knowledge, this is the first \gls{rrl} training framework capable of scaling to arbitrary environment dimensions on the transmitter side while also supporting a distributed training phase.

+Our experimental results demonstrate that the proposed \gls{hr3l} architecture significantly outperforms baseline \gls{rrl} strategies in handling packet loss and delayed feedback during transmitter–receiver data exchange.
+When evaluated under stochastic delays derived from 5G communication traces, \gls{hr3l} experiences only one-third of the reward degradation observed in traditional \gls{rl} algorithms.
+When implemented as a compression framework, \gls{hr3l} achieves a performance comparable to that of state-of-the-art learning-based compression strategies while reducing computational complexity by an order of magnitude, resulting in lower end-to-end delay.
+Hence, in real-world communication networks characterized by capacity constraints and channel impairments, the performance gains provided by \gls{hr3l} become particularly significant.